aartikov/Sesame/property/README.md

 *Command* - one-time action such as showing a toast or an error dialog.

-*Property host* - a class that can contain observable properties and commands.
+*Property host* - a class that contains observable properties and commands.

-*Property observer* - a class that can observe observable properties and handle commands.
+*Property observer* - a class that observes properties and handles commands.

 ## How to use